 Notice the big trough over the U.S. and the blocking over the Arctic regions:

 A surface low pressure system could develop along the Gulf Coast in response to a favorable mid and upper level pattern and active sub-tropical jet stream, and be the first real winter storm threat for parts of the Southeast, Tennessee Valley, parts of the Appalachians, and Mid-Atlantic.
 This kind of mid and upper-level pattern favors primarily an all snow or all rain event (determining rain/snow line will be important) for most areas with possibly a transition zone in between.
 Although there’s a chance that there could be some ice, I’d say there’s a better chance at this primarily being a snowstorm.
 As I said, warm air will be moving out of the eastern U.S. and be replaced by a colder pattern.
 The rain/snow line will probably be somewhere extending from Birmingham to Atlanta into Upstate SC and central NC.
 Parts of the Tennessee Valley and the Mid-Atlantic will probably get some decent snowfall from this.
+This means that you will need to take care while travelling on the roads as they will be dangerous from snowfall.
+Just because you’re going slowly on the snowy roads doesn’t mean everyone else is.
+You might be doing everything you can not to crash but there is always the risk that there will be dangerous drivers that are not adapting to the harsh conditions.
+If you get into an accident with them then you may want to look for someone like these bridgeport car accident lawyers to see if you could get compensation.
+This snowfall shouldn’t last very long though so the roads won’t be badly affected for long.
 If moisture extends farther west of the regions that I just mentioned, then areas farther west could get some wintry precipitation, too.
 At this point, I have a difficult time seeing wintry precipitation falling much farther to south than the areas I just mentioned, but this far out, it could very well have to be adjusted.
 Unfortunately, it’s difficult to say what side of the line some of these areas will fall on, but if I mentioned your region above, just keep a close eye on this potential system.

 The next winter storm potential could occur farther to the south than the first one.
 The cold air should be more established over the eastern U.S., and the sub-tropical jet stream will likely be more suppressed to the south during this period.
 This means that wintry precipitation could fall over some areas that typically don’t get to see a lot of winter weather from the Southern Plains into the Southeast.
 Since this is a potential at the end of the time period that I wrote this discussion for, it’s a little too soon to get as detailed as I did with the first system.
 But if you miss getting anything with the first storm, chances are higher that many locations in the South will get wintry precipitation with this second system.